-How to Setup and Use your Ledger Nano S with Ledger Live
+How To Setup And Use Your Ledger Nano S With Ledger Live

-Ledger Live is the official desktop application from the Ledger Company that acts as an interface with the Ledger Nano S hardware wallet.
+Ledger Live is the official desktop application from Ledger that acts as an interface with the Ledger Nano S hardware wallet.
 Your private key, which is used to retrieve all of your cryptoassets from the blockchain, still will be stored safely offline in the Ledger Nano S.

-- Open the application and install it on your computer.
+Open the application and install it on your computer.

-- The installation should not take more than a few minutes and when it is completed, you should see the Ledger Live icon on your desktop.
+The installation should not take more than a few minutes and when it is completed, you should see the Ledger Live icon on your desktop.
 The icon is a white circle with two blue curved lines.

 Create a 4-8 digit PIN code

-- Double click the icon to open Ledger Live.
+Double click the icon to open Ledger Live.

-- You will see a screen that shows: “Get started with your Ledger device.”
+You will see a screen that shows: “Get started with your Ledger device.”
 Choose the first option, “Initialize as new device.”
 Then select the Ledger Nano S and click “Continue.”

 Now the screen will show: “Choose Your Pin Code.”
 Connect the Ledger Nano S via the USB cord to your computer.
 On the Ledger Nano S, pressing both buttons at the same time acts as a “Select” or “Continue.”
 When we say “Press both buttons” we mean press both buttons of the Ledger Nano S at the same time.

-- Press both buttons now to begin.
+Press both buttons now to begin.

 When the screen on the Ledger Nano S reads “Configure as new device,” press (only) the right button to select this option.

 Press both buttons to “Choose a PIN code.”
 The PIN code is between four and eight digits long and it protects your assets in case someone else gets a hold of your Ledger device.
 Make sure to remember or write down your PIN code.

-- Use the left and right buttons to scroll through the digits.
+Use the left and right buttons to scroll through the digits.
 When you reach the number you want as the first digit, press both buttons to select it.
 Do the same for the rest of the digits.

-- If you want a PIN code that is less than eight digits, then scroll down to the checkmark after your last digit and then press both buttons to confirm.
+If you want a PIN code that is less than eight digits, then scroll down to the checkmark after your last digit and then press both buttons to confirm.
 To delete a digit, scroll down to the “x” and then press both buttons.

 The Ledger Nano S screen will ask you to “Confirm your PIN code.”
 Press both buttons and reenter your pin.

 Write down your recovery phrase (word seed)

-- The Ledger Nano S screen will show: “Write down your recovery phrase.”
+The Ledger Nano S screen will show: “Write down your recovery phrase.”
 This is the most important step.
 The Ledger device will generate a 24 word recovery phrase that you will copy on paper in its entirety.
 This recovery phrase, also called a “word seed” is a representation of a “Master key” that is used to access and own all of your cryptoassets.

 All of your cryptoassets are actually stored on the blockchain and not on a hardware or software wallet.
 The word seed acts as a key that allows you to access and claim ownership of these cryptoassets.
 Whoever has the word seed will be able to control all of your cryptoassets that correspond to that word seed.

-- NEVER take a picture of the word seed, never type the word seed into a computer or a mobile device, and never enter the word seed into any device that is connected online.
+NEVER take a picture of the word seed, never type the word seed into a computer or a mobile device, and never enter the word seed into any device that is connected online.
 The security of your Ledger Nano S depends on you keeping the word seed entirely offline.

-- We recommend you write down the word seed twice on two different sheets of paper and then store each of these copies in a secure and hidden location.
+We recommend you write down the word seed twice on two different sheets of paper and then store each of these copies in a secure and hidden location.

 The Ledger Nano S screen will show “Word #1” and the 1rst word.
 Copy this word on paper with its place, #1, and then press the right button to go to the next word.
 Do this for all 24 words.
 Make sure to take your time and be careful with this process.
 Every word needs to be copied down exactly and in the right order.
 In the step right after this, you will confirm each word on the Ledger Nano S.

 There is additional and optional confirmation that you can do, once you sign in to Ledger Live.
 This is called a “recovery check” where you will reenter the entire word seed to confirm that you copied it down correctly.
 We recommend this, because even if just one letter is off, you will not be able to use your word seed to recover or access your cryptoassets.

 When you get to the last word, press both buttons; then press both buttons again to “Confirm your recovery phrase.”

-- The Ledger Nano S screen will state “Confirm word #1.”
+The Ledger Nano S screen will state “Confirm word #1.”
 Use the left and right buttons to scroll through the words, until you reach the correct word that is #1.
 Then press both buttons to confirm word #1.
 Do this for all 24 words.

-- Once you are done, the Ledger Nano S screen will state “Your device is now ready.”
+Once you are done, the Ledger Nano S screen will state “Your device is now ready.”
 When you click past this, you will see “Settings” with a gear icon.

-- Now, go back to the Ledger Live desktop application on your computer and click “Continue.”
+Now, go back to the Ledger Live desktop application on your computer and click “Continue.”